VonHeikemen/devlog/content/web-development/lenses-a-k-a-composable-getters-and-setters.md

 // That is it.
 ```

-You'll notice that `Lens` does absolutly nothing, I'm doing that on purpose.
+You'll notice that `Lens` does absolutely nothing, I'm doing that on purpose.
 You can already tell that most of the work is in the getter and setter.
 Your lens are going to be as robust as your getter and setter implementations.

-Now we need to make them do something we will make three little functions.
+Now we need to make them do something, we will make three little functions.

 `view`: gets a value